gortonator/bsds-6650/assignments-2020/Assignment-3.md

 # Deadline: 11/25, 11.59pm PST

-## Addendum: Nulthithreading and RabbitMQ
+## Addendum: Multithreading and RabbitMQ

 RabbitMQ and multithreading needs a few considerations.
 Read on ....